zenml-io/zenml/docs/book/developer-guide/stacks_profiles_repositories.md

 ## Profiles

-ZenML implicitly stores all the information about the configured Stacks, Stack Components, and Stack Component Flavors in [a central location](../developer-guide/repo-and-config.md) on the filesystem of the machine where it is installed.
-The details of how ZenML stores this persistent data, where it is located, and how it is accessed can be controlled through the ZenML **Profile** configuration.
+ZenML implicitly stores all the information about the configured Stacks, Stack Components, and Stack Component Flavors in the

-Profiles are global ZenML management contexts that form the foundation of ZenML's collaboration features.
-This guide walks you through the various ways in which Profiles allow you to manage ZenML in multi-user and multi-host use-cases of increasing complexity.
-Continue reading to learn more about ZenML Profiles and how they can be configured to match your organizational needs:
+[Global Configuration](../resources/global_config.md) on the filesystem of the machine where it is installed.
+The details of how ZenML stores this persistent data, where it is located, and how it is accessed can be configured via the ZenML **Profile**.

 * [The default Profile](#the-default-profile) comes pre-installed with ZenML and only offers the most basic functionality.